murithidenisgitobu/Vodafone_Corporation_Customer_Churn_Prediction/README.md

 In this project, we aim to find the likelihood of a customer leaving the organization, the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.

+## Problem Statement

+Telecommunication companies (telcos) like Vodafone Corporation encounter a common issue known as customer churn, where customers discontinue their services.
+Addressing this challenge requires telcos to anticipate which customers are likely to churn and implement proactive strategies to retain them.
+Machine learning models offer a solution by predicting potential churners based on factors such as usage patterns, payment history, and demographic data.

 # Data Understanding

 Below are the columns present in the data along with their descriptions: